AlexMordred/laravel-email-verification/README.md

 ];
 ```

-You can also register this middleware as a route middleware to apply it to selected routes and not the whole `web` middleware group.
+You can also register this middleware as a route middleware to apply it to selected routes and not the whole `api` middleware group.

-3) The email verification link sent in the email will point to whatever domain the API is located, even if you're using a web client on a different domain, or say a mobile client.
+3) The email verification link sent in the email will point to whatever domain the API is located at, even if you're using a web client on a different domain, or say a mobile client.

 The package provides a GET endpoint `/api/auth/email-verification/{token}` in case you want to handle the verification in some different way.
 It tries to verify the provided in the URL token and returns a JSON response with a `message` and a 200 status (in case the token is correct) or 404 status (if the token does not exists or is expired).